Complete Malta Travel Guide For First Time Visitors

 Where to Stay in Malta

 Where to stay in Malta depends on what you want to get out of your holiday.
 There are many popular areas to stay, and this Malta Travel Guide recommends the following:

 St Julian’s & Paceville – Perfect for nightlife

-Are you looking for a good choice of restaurants and bars within easy reach on foot?
-Then, St Julian’s might be for you.
-St Julian’s is a popular, modern and lively town located to the west of Sliema.
+If you’re looking for a good choice of restaurants and bars within easy reach on foot, then St Julian’s might be for you.
+St Julian’s is a famous, modern, lively town located west of Sliema.
 It has the distinct features of an old seaside town contrasted with a thriving nightlife known as Paceville.

 Whether you’re looking for budget accommodation or a luxury 5-star resort, there are many places to stay in St Julian’s.
-However, the closest beach is St George’s Bay, and unfortunately, this beach is artificial and looks like it.
-However, if you want a short dose of sun, then you can happily lounge on this beach.
-Otherwise, you might want to explore Malta and Gozo island to discover the much nicer beaches on offer.
+However, the closest beach, St George’s Bay, is artificial and undesirable, so it isn’t somewhere I’d recommend for beach lovers.

 Locations close to the best beaches in Malta

 - Buġibba, Qawra and St. Paul’s Bay.
 These three villages border each other across the Maltese coastline.
 Each beach is different.
 You have rocks at Qawra, artificial sand at Buġibba and everything at St. Paul’s Bay.
 These are popular tourist places that are well connected to the island.
 You can take a catamaran tour from here to see all the stunning beaches and bays.

 - Mellieħa.This village is located north of the island with easy access to Mellieħa Bay, Malta’s largest sandy beach.
 Known for its iconic castle on the top of the mountain, it is a less touristy village than other places.
 It is well connected with other beaches of Malta but not a place known for its nightlife, so it is excellent for a family beach holiday.